 Included in other assets recorded in the Company's Consolidated Balance Sheet are direct lease receivables due to CPS Leasing, Inc. from related parties, primarily companies affiliated with the Company's former Chairman of the Board of Directors.
-Such related party direct lease receivables totaled approximately \$1.9 million and \$2.2 million at December 31, 2003 and 2002, respectively.
+Such related party direct lease receivables net of a valuation allowance totaled approximately \$1.8 million and \$1.9 million at December 31, 2004 and 2003, respectively.